gvwilson/sensibleadventures/nardica/nardica.md

 "It's covered in ionizing impellers,"
 Wales explained before Iffy could ask.
-"They were designed for use in ultra-thin atmospheres, but they work all right in ours."
+"They were designed for use in ultra-thin atmospheres, like Mars, but they work in ours too."

 A hundred questions crowded together in Iffy's head.
 Before she could ask any of them,